The Difficulty of Novelty Detection in Open-World Physical Domains: An Application to Angry Birds: Experimental Evaluation

-A set of 100 game levels was generated for each novelty type and we computed difficulty using the two algorithms, {\it PID} and {\it BID}, for each level.
-We combined the two values using: ${\it Difficulty\_Value = \alpha PID + (1 - \alpha) BID}$, where $\alpha \in$ [0,1], which can be adjusted according to the importance of the two algorithms in an experiment.
-In our experiment, we considered $\alpha$ = 0.5 to give equal importance.
-Game levels within each novelty type were then classified into three categories: {\it easy, medium,} and {\it hard} based on the distribution of the difficulty values.
-Game levels with values less than the value at 33.33\% percentile, in between 33.33\% and 66.67\%, and values higher than 66.67\% are considered as {\it easy, medium}, and {\it hard} levels respectively.
-The game levels used for the experiment are selected randomly from each category.
-However, one can use different techniques such as harmonic mean or clustering methods based on the data available.
+A set of 100 game instances was generated from the state-of-the-art Angry Birds level generator \cite{StephensonRenz2017} and the novelty game instances were created for each novelty type.
+We then computed difficulty using the two algorithms, {\it PID} and {\it BID}, for each instance.
+We combined the two values using: {\it Difficulty Value = $\alpha$ PID + (1 - $\alpha$) BID}, where $\alpha \in$ [0,1], which can be adjusted according to the importance of the two algorithms in an experiment.
+In our experiment, we considered $\alpha$ to be 0.5 to give equal importance.
+Game instances within each novelty type were then classified into three categories: {\it easy, medium,} and {\it hard} based on the distribution of the difficulty values.
+Game instances with values less than the value at 33.33\% percentile, in between 33.33\% and 66.67\%, and values higher than 66.67\% were considered as {\it easy, medium}, and {\it hard} instances respectively.
+The game instances used for the experiment were selected randomly from each category.
+However, different techniques such as harmonic mean or clustering methods could also be used to categorize easy/medium/hard based on the data available.
+Example game instances selected for the experiment are shown in Figure \ref{fig example levels for humans}.